Education or Indoctrination?

 Any objective measure that involves intellectual ability will reflect innate disparities.
 Therefore, objective measures were abolished, along with standards.
 You can’t pursue excellence or even competence and also pursue equality.
 One may believe that those in charge of public education are qualified to administer the task of educating America’s youth.
 One may believe they have the best interests of society at heart.
 And one may believe they are doing the best they could do, given the conditions under which they must work.
 Abundant evidence, however, points to the conclusion that none of those beliefs is valid.
 In fact, just the opposite is now true.

 Public education has now become an institutionalized variation of child abuse.
+This may sound unduly harsh, but it has a high degree of validity.
 Rather than being a tool used to prepare children to become productive adults, public education is being used to indoctrinate them to believe what powerful interest groups wish them to believe.
 This process is designed to transform America into a place in which rights are suppressed, powers of government are unlimited, and traditional faith-based values are rejected.

-What children in public schools are being told to accept as facts and truth is often nothing more than opinions of those who reject reason and do what they might to prevent students from developing the intellectual skills required for critical thinking so they might embrace their own mental enslavement and the subversion and degradation of their society.
-All of this is done while convincing the students that their self-esteem should be bolstered by their ideological fanaticism and their involvement in street activism.
+What children in public schools are being told to accept as facts and truth is often nothing more than opinions of those who reject reason and do what they might to prevent students from developing the intellectual skills required for critical thinking.
+All this done so they might embrace their own mental enslavement and the subversion and degradation of their society; while convincing the students that their self-esteem should be bolstered by their ideological fanaticism and their involvement in street activism.

 Those who administer public education are contributing to the degradation of the morals of minors, to the undermining of their intellectual and spiritual growth as human beings, and to the sabotaging of their lives and well-being, as well as to all of those in society at large.
 And they are unlawfully abusing their power to achieve those ends.